dunkeroni/krita-stable-horde/FeaturePlan.md

 ### Known bugs that I can't be bothered to solve just yet:
 Crashes if internet connection is lost while requesting.
 Errors on first load when API key is blank.
+Sometimes Mask mode gets reversed (is a toggle in Krita, no easy way to check state).
+If it happens, delete the selection mask node.